-Over the last 50 years, human activities have released sufficient quantities of carbon dioxide and other greenhouse gases to trap additional heat in the lower atmosphere and affect the global climate.
-In the last 130 years, the world has warmed by approximately 0.85oC.
-Each of the last 3 decades has been successively warmer than any preceding decade since 1850.
+Over the last 50 years, human activities have released enough carbon dioxide and other greenhouse gases to trap additional heat in the lower atmosphere and affect the global climate.
+In the last 130 years, the world has warmed by approximately 0.85°C. Each of the last 3 decades has been successively warmer than any preceding decade since 1850.
 Our earth is witnessing human-induced environmental change on a scale and at a pace that is unique in history.